 - Need more help deciding whether to roll over your 401(k)?
 Consider working with a financial advisor to solidify your retirement plan.
-SmartAsset’s financial advisor tool can match you with up to three local financial advisors, and you can choose the one who is best for you.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Compare the fees of various plans by locating their fee disclosure notices.
 You’ll want to pay attention to asset-based fees (also known investment fees or expense ratio) and administrative fees.

 - Your 401(k) may include shares of company stock.
 If you want to estimate your tax liability when rolling it over, SmartAsset’s capital gains tax calculator and income tax calculator can help you figure it out.